KevinDyerAU/AthenAiV2/README.md

 ## 🎯 Overview

 AthenAI is an enterprise AI platform that combines intelligent knowledge management, Graph Neural Networks, and automated MLOps.
-Built on Node.js, Express.js, PyTorch, and FastAPI, it features a revolutionary **Knowledge Substrate** with machine learning capabilities that enable agents to learn, predict, and build upon previous interactions across sessions.
+Built on Node.js, Express.js, PyTorch, and FastAPI, it features a revolutionary **Knowledge Substrate** with machine learning capabilities and **Interactive Conversation Context** that enables agents to learn, predict, and build upon previous interactions across sessions with full conversational memory.

 ### What Makes AthenAI Unique

 🧠 **Intelligent Knowledge Substrate**: Hybrid PostgreSQL + Neo4j system with Graph Neural Networks for intelligent predictions
+💬 **Interactive Conversation Context**: Dynamic conversation memory with contextual agent responses and query refinement
 🔄 **Continuous Learning**: Agents learn from every interaction with automated model retraining and drift detection
 🎯 **Smart Caching**: Knowledge-first prediction strategy with ML fallback for optimal performance
 🤖 **Advanced Agent Coordination**: Master orchestrator with AI-powered routing and multi-agent collaboration